WTVR-TV: Early history

 When the channel 6 license in Richmond came up for bids before the Federal Communications Commission (FCC), it was assumed that the license would go to either Larus and Brother Company, owner of WRVA, or Richmond Newspapers, owner of WRNL, since they were considered Virginia's leading broadcasters.
 However, for reasons that remain unknown, neither station submitted a bid.
 The only applicant was auto parts dealer Wilbur Havens and his Richmond Broadcasting Company, which already owned WMBG (AM 1380) and WCOD (98.1 FM).
 FCC approval was a mere formality, and WTVR debuted on April 22, 1948.
 It was the first television station to sign on in the state of Virginia, and the first south of Washington, D.C.
 It became an NBC affiliate June 1, 1948.
 For many years, it used a colorized version of its original ID slide to open newscasts.
 Then, as now, the station operated from a converted bus garage on West Broad Street, where WMBG had been based since 1939.

 As it was one of the last stations to get a construction permit before an FCC-imposed freeze on new permits, WTVR was the only station in town until 1955.
 It carried programming from all four networks of the time—NBC, CBS, ABC and DuMont—but was a primary NBC affiliate.
-In 1953, WTVR switched to its current tower, a self-supporting 840 ft tower near its studios.
+In 1953, WTVR switched to its former tower, a self-supporting 840 ft tower near its studios.
 The tower has long been reckoned as a fixture of the Richmond skyline.